-Access to commercial claims data would allow our members to get a broader perspective of what services the insurer has paid for, such as preventative screening exams and tests, even if they were not performed directly by the providers and are not recorded in their electronic medical records.
+Access to commercial claims data provides medical groups and integrated delivery systems a broader perspective of what services the insurer has paid for, such as preventative screening exams and tests, even if they were not performed directly by the providers and are not recorded in their electronic medical records.
 Incorporating this additional data would offer a more "real-time" look at the patient's progress and reduce test redundancies and unnecessary procedures, which would reduce the cost of care.